 When you step into this nearby bakery, it smells like heaven.
 The bread is crusty on the outside, soft on the inside and often fresh from the oven.
 Go in the morning, as they will sell out.
 Cash only.

 "Pekarna Ana" is a sourdough & pastries heaven.
 Bread, cruffins, croissants and similar pastries are hiding here, but they often have a local flair.
-Yes, it's pricy - it's run by the two-Michelin star restaurant owner Ana Roš.
+Yes, it's pricy - it's run by the three-Michelin star restaurant owner Ana Roš.

-A guide by Old Quarter Residence
+Old Quarter Residence